Baksonator/marc-parser/README.md

 # MARC parser

-A parser for the MARC format for bibliographic data.
+A parser for the MARC format for bibliographic data using the Parsec library.
 The MARC standard is used for describing the structure that is cataloged in libraries, for example books.

 ## Description